 So what is Earthquake Cake?
 Well, some of you may know already.
 But if you’re late to the party like I was and have never heard of this cake, it’s composed of a layer of coconut, nuts, chocolate chips, German chocolate cake, and cheesecake.
 And making it is really simple.
 You just layer all the ingredients in the pan, bake, cool, chill and serve.
 Here’s a visual of stitched together photos.
 I just learned how to do this today, so they’ll be nicer looking in the future!

-As you can see, I made a half version (the recipe below is full, don’t worry) and used an 8 inch square metal pan.
+The recipe below is for a 13×9 inch pan, but as you can see I made a half size Earthquake Cake using an 8 inch square pan.
 I also lined the pan so that I could easily lift the cake and cut squares.
-Of course if you’re serving this for an event, you’d probably want to use a nicer pan or maybe even a glass baking dish, in which case you should probably reduce the temperature by 25 degrees and bake a little longer.
-Either way, you get a pretty neat looking cake.
+If you’re serving this for an event, you’ll probably want to use a nicer pan or maybe even a glass baking dish which you can serve the cake directly from.
+It’s a neat looking cake.
 The sides bubble up around the cream cheese mixture and some of the cake batter in the center puffs up into bumps.

 - 1 1/3 cup sweetened flaked coconut

 - 1 cup walnuts or pecans toasted and chopped